BRICS+ After the Expansion

 Prof Marta Fernández

-Prof Marta Fernández is the General Coordinator of the BRICS Policy Center in Rio de Janeiro, affiliated to the Pontifical Catholic University of Rio de Janeiro, where she also is an Adjunct Professor.
-Prof Fernández has a PhD in International Relations from the Institute of International Relations of the Pontifical Catholic University of Rio de Janeiro (2011) with a CAPES sandwich scholarship at the University of St. Andrews, Scotland (2010).
-She currently is an Adjunct Professor at the Pontifical Catholic University of Rio de Janeiro.
-Prof Fernández is an internationally sought-after expert on BRICS, and she is invited to attend conferences and share her expertise across the Global South and beyond.
+Prof Marta Fernández is the Director of the BRICS Policy Center in Rio de Janeiro, affiliated with the Pontifical Catholic University of Rio de Janeiro, where she is also Associate Professor at the Institute of International Relations (IRI/PUC-Rio).
+Prof. Fernández holds a PhD in International Relations from the Institute of International Relations of the Pontifical Catholic University of Rio de Janeiro (2011), including a CAPES sandwich scholarship at the University of St Andrews, Scotland (2010).

 Dr Mulugeta Getu Sisay